nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Multiple databases

 Some projects require multiple database connections.
 This can also be achieved with this module.
 To work with multiple connections, first create the connections.
-In this case, connection naming becomes **mandatory**.
+In this case, data source naming becomes **mandatory**.

 Suppose you have an `Album` entity stored in its own database.